 Then, around 2009, when searching for a cover photo for what would later become her book Blood and Culture: Youth, Right-Wing Extremism, and National Belonging in Contemporary Germany, she fell in with a group of photographers who had been tracking the far right at public events.
 In studying their work, she noticed a pattern—something that she says constituted a huge aesthetic shift from the way these groups have operated since at least the 80s.
 Basically, she realized that somewhere along the line, skinheads had ceased to exist.

 What's come to replace them is the subject of a new book by Miller-Idriss that hits shelves on February 12.
-The Extreme Gone Mainstream: Commercialization and Far Right Youth Culture in Germany is an exploration of the ways that fashion can serve as a gateway for young people who are flirting with racist ideology.
+The Extreme Gone Mainstream: Commercialization of Far Right Youth Culture in Germany is an exploration of the ways that fashion can serve as a gateway for young people who are flirting with racist ideology.
 And as its author explained to me, as those fashions come to the States, the book is also a roadmap for educators and others here who want to stop teens from falling in with hate groups.
 Here's what she and I talked about:

 VICE: With the re-emergence of the far right, why don’t we see the classic skinhead aesthetic becoming popular again?